Tibe31/segmentation-pytorch/README.md

 # BINARY SEGMENTATION USING PYTORCH

 This repository contains code for training, inference, and analysis of binary segmentation models (e.g., for detecting growth on filter plates) using PyTorch Lightning.
+It is also possible to export trained model to onnx and execute predictions on it.

 ## Project Structure